sgrvinod/Wide-Residual-Nets-for-SETI/README.md

 5. Two features are generated from the complex amplitudes -
     - Log of Square of Absolute Value of Amplitude
     - Phase
-6. Each resulting [384, 512, 2] tensor is normalized by the mean and standard deviation across the entire training dataset.
+6. Each resulting [384, 512, 2] tensor is normalized by the frequency-bin-wise mean and standard deviation across the entire training dataset.

 All tensors were stored in HDF5 files for reading during model training.